B-Sharon/weatherApp/README.md

 3. **Current Weather Display:** The app displays the current weather conditions, including temperature, wind speed, humidity, and a brief description of the weather.
 4. **Temperature Unit Selector:** Users can toggle between Celsius and Fahrenheit units to view temperature according to their preference.
 5. **Forecast Display:** The app also provides a forecast for the upcoming days, showing the expected weather conditions and temperatures.
-6. **Air Pollution Index (API) Feature:** Provides users with a numerical representation of air quality based on the concentration of various pollutants in the air.
-Users can monitor the API to make informed decisions about outdoor activities and take precautions to protect their health.
+6. **Air Quality Index (AQI) Feature:** Provides users with a numerical representation of air quality based on the concentration of various pollutants in the air, the AQI categorizes air quality into levels ranging from "Good" to "Hazardous".
+Based on the category the air quality falls under users are able to make informed decisions about outdoor activities and take precautions to protect their health.
 7. **Error Handling:** If there are any errors during the weather data retrieval process, the app gracefully handles them and notifies the user.
+8. **Saved Locations:** Provides users with a convenient way to manage and view their saved locations along with the relevant information.

 ## How to Use
 1. **Search:** Enter the name of a city or location in the search bar and press enter or click the search button.
 2. **View Weather:** Once the search is complete, the app will display the current weather information and forecast for the specified location.
 3. **Toggle Temperature Units:** Use the radio buttons to switch between Celsius and Fahrenheit units for temperature display.
-4. **Monitor Air Quality:** Check the Air Pollution Index (API) feature to gauge the air quality in your area.
-The API is displayed on a scale ranging from 0 to 500, with corresponding air quality categories.
-Take necessary precautions based on the current API level to protect your health and well-being.
+4. **Monitor Air Quality:** Search the city to find its Air Quality Index (AQI).
+Once the search is complete, the concentration of pollutants will be displayed and the AQI categorizes air quality into levels ranging from "Good" to "Hazardous".
+5. **Saved Locations:** On the home page, just below the search bar, there is a drop-down bar giving options for users to categorize the city as either favorites, starred places, want to go, to travel.
+They can find their selection in the saved locations page.

 ## Technologies Used